-- simultaneously to the Division of Personnel & Labor Relations. - 2.
-The APEA/AFT will tender to the Division of Personnel & Labor Relations a written request for the termination of the Bargaining Unit Member on the basis that the Bargaining Unit Member has not complied with the agency shop provisions of the Agreement within the time period specified in 9.1.A, in that he/she has not paid the arrearage and has not documented that the money is not owed.
-The Association Business Manager will provide the Director of the Division of Personnel & Labor Relations copies of documents showing the Association's compliance with paragraph A. for agency fee payers. - D. Bargaining Unit Members who choose to change their status from APEA/AFT member to agency fee payer may do so after giving 30 days' notice to APEA/AFT.
-However, the agency fee payers who wish to change their status to APEA/AFT member may do so immediately upon notification to APEA/AFT. - E. The State will furnish to the APEA/AFT Headquarters Office a report showing all personnel transactions adding Bargaining Unit Members to or deleting Bargaining Unit Members from the unit.
-Such reports will be furnished on a weekly basis and not later than the week following the week in which the information is received by the Division of Finance.
-APEA/AFT specifically agrees that all information provided will be used only for purposes related to the execution of the Agreement, that APEA/AFT will be responsible for the protection and security of information provided and that APEA/AFT will assume all liability that may result from any improper disclosure or use by APEA/AFT of information provided. - F. The Employer will neither interfere with nor support APEA/AFT in its discipline of the members of this bargaining unit.
-This provision will not relieve the Employer of its responsibility to terminate Bargaining Unit Members for nonpayment of APEA/AFT agency fees, initiation fees or membership dues. - G. The APEA/AFT will defend, indemnify, and save the Employer harmless against any and all claims, demands, suits, grievances, or other liability (including attorney's fees incurred by the Employer) that arise out of or by reason of actions taken by the Employer pursuant to this Article, except those actions caused by the Employer's negligence. - H. The provisions of this section are effective prospectively from the date of signing of this agreement.
+- A. The Employer will notify persons to be employed in the bargaining unit that APEA/AFT is the exclusive bargaining unit representative.
+The Employer will not sign-up new hires for membership but will advise the Bargaining Unit Member to contact the local APEA/AFT Office within ten (10) working days of being hired. - B. Bargaining Unit Members who choose to change their status from APEA/AFT member to voluntary fair share fee payer may do so after giving 30 days' notice to APEA/AFT.
+However, the fee payers who wish to change their status to APEA/AFT member may do so immediately upon notification to APEA/AFT. - C. The State will furnish to the APEA/AFT Headquarters Office a report listing all Bargaining Unit Members added to or deleted from the unit.
+Such reports will include name, employee number, title, range, step, department, division, duty location, mailing address, phone number, and email address for all Bargaining Unit Members being added to or deleted from the unit and will be furnished on a weekly basis and not later than the week following the week in which the information is received by the Division of Finance.
+APEA/AFT specifically agrees that all information provided will be used only for purposes related to the execution of the Agreement, that APEA/AFT will be responsible for the protection and security of information provided and that APEA/AFT will assume all liability that may result from any improper disclosure or use by APEA/AFT of information provided.

+- D. The Employer will neither interfere with nor support APEA/AFT in its-interaction with the members of this bargaining unit, except as otherwise provided in this Article. - E. The APEA/AFT will defend, indemnify, and save the Employer harmless against any and all claims, demands, suits, grievances, or other liability (including attorney's fees incurred by the Employer) that arise out of or by reason of actions taken by the Employer pursuant to this Article, except those actions caused by the Employer's negligence. - E. The provisions of this section are effective prospectively from the date of signing of this agreement.